michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0031.md

 - v: coat or impregnate with rubber
 - adj: returned for lack of funds
 ### Family
-rubber: rubbered, rubbering, rubberise, rubberize, rubberlike, rubbers, rubbery+;rubberize: rubberized, rubberizing
+- rubber: rubbered, rubbering, rubberise, rubberize, rubberlike, rubbers, rubbery+
+- rubberize: rubberized, rubberizing
 ### Examples
 - “Pipelines and infrastructure projects historically have been rubber stamped across the board,” says Sara Shor, Keep it in the Ground Campaign Manager at 350.org.
 - When mowing, wear rubber shoes and wash them and the mower off before moving from a severely infected patch to mow other areas.